 Students who seek support early on and use available resources are more likely to be successful abroad.
 Follow the steps below for psychological pre-planning before studying abroad, whether or not you have pre-existing mental health conditions:

 - Plan ahead.
 What challenges do you expect to face while you are away?

 - Make an appointment with the Student Psychological Counseling Services before going abroad for a confidential mental health check-up and learn how to set goals, manage time, and cope more successfully with the challenges of study abroad.

 - Research if your medication(s) are legal in the country you are going to, what you need to know about transporting and/or obtaining your medications, and how to maintain your medication schedule while abroad.

 - Do NOT make changes to your medications prior to or during the program abroad.

-- If you have received treatment for psychological problems, such as depression or an eating disorder, we urge you to discuss this issue within your family – study abroad can be stressful and exacerbate such problems.
+- Disclose information directly with your study abroad advisors so that we can give you support and guidance to continue your experience abroad if psychological concerns arise.
+Study abroad can be stressful and exacerbate such problems.
 If there are any medical issues that concern you, it is important that program staff know about these issues before the student leaves home.

 + - Alcohol Use